zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 LLMs were used selectively and deliberately—primarily for audit, secondarily for generation.
 Their strength was in surfacing edge cases, validating assumptions, and improving alignment across config, code, and infra.
 I used them to review shell scripts, ETL control flow, and Terraform modules, often prompting simplifications or clearer phrasing.
 Scaffolds were generated only when the internal structure was already decided.

-LLMs functioned less as collaborators and more as external validators, reinforcing clarity already present rather than inventing on my behalf.
+LLMs functioned less as collaborators and more as external validators, used not to invent, but to reflect what was already clear.

 ## Looking Ahead